Certifying Temporal Correlations: Abstract

 \section{Abstract}

-Self-testing has been established as a major approach for quantum device certification based on experimental statistics with minimal assumptions.
+{\bf Self-testing has been established as a major approach for quantum device certification based on experimental statistics with minimal assumptions.
 However, despite more than 20 years of research effort, most of the self-testing protocols are restricted to spatial scenarios (Bell scenarios), without many temporal generalizations known.
-Under the scenario of sequential measurements performed on a single quantum system, we build on previous works using semi-definite programming (SDP) techniques to bound sequential measurement inequalities.
-For such SDPs, we show that the optimizer matrix is unique and, moreover, this uniqueness is robust to small deviations from the quantum bound.
-Furthermore, we consider a generalized scenario in the presence of quantum channels and draw analogies to the structure of Bell and sequential inequalities using the pseudo-density matrix formalism.
-These analogies allow us to show a practical use of maximal violations of sequential inequalities in the form of certification of quantum channels up to isometries.
+Under the scenario of sequential measurements performed on a single quantum system, semi-definite optimization based techniques have been applied to bound sequential measurement inequalities.
+Building upon this formalism, we show that the optimizer matrix that saturates such sequential inequalities is unique and, moreover, this uniqueness is robust to small deviations from the quantum bound.
+Furthermore, we consider a generalized scenario in the presence of quantum channels and highlight analogies to the structure of Bell and sequential inequalities using the pseudo-density matrix formalism.
+These analogies allow us to show a practical use of maximal violations of sequential inequalities in the form of certification of quantum channels up to isometries. }

-{Introduction --} Newton, in his Principia Mathematica, defined time to be absolute and uniform throughout the universe.
-This notion was altered in 1905 by Einstein in his Special Theory of Relativity when he showed that inertial reference frames have their own relative clocks, thus placing time and space on equal footing.
-More recently, such analogies in space-time structure have also been explored in quantum time crystals \cite{quantum_time_crystal} where the atoms in a crystal are arranged periodically in both space and time.
-From the perspective of quantum correlations, similar ideas have been explored with respect to spatial and temporal scenarios \cite{brukner2004quantum, costa2018unifying, kull2019spacetime, temporal_correlations_geometry}.
-These examples also illuminate a symmetry in the role played by space and time in our understanding of the universe.
-The goal of this work is to explore the similar structure for the temporal analogue of self-testing, which emerges from temporal quantum correlations.